michael0k/michael0k.github.io/_posts/2025-07-11-iPhone-Price-Prediction-with-eBay-Data.md

-## 1. Problem Statement
+## Problem Statement

-This demonstration aims to predict the price of iPhones listed on eBay based on their model, variant (e.g., Pro, Pro Max), and condition.
+This demonstration aims to predict the price of iPhones listed on eBay based on their model, variant (e.g. Pro & Pro Max), and condition.
 By leveraging machine learning techniques, we aim to understand the key factors influencing iPhone prices in the secondary market.

-## 2. Data Preprocessing

 ```python
 import pandas as pd